CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It removes the file `connection.php` in the file `student.php`.

 - It excludes the file `connection.php` in the file `student.php`.

+/// type=SS, answer=[5]

+In `student.php`, which statement correctly describes `CREATE TABLE IF NOT EXISTS` on line 4?

+- The `CREATE TABLE IF NOT EXISTS` statement modifies an existing table.

+- The `CREATE TABLE IF NOT EXISTS` statement creates a new database in the table.

+- The `CREATE TABLE` statement uses the parameter `IF NOT EXISTS` to modifiy an existing table named `students.`.

+- The `CREATE TABLE` statement uses the parameter `IF NOT EXISTS` to create a copy of existing tables named `students`.

+- The `CREATE TABLE` statement uses the parameter `IF NOT EXISTS` to check if a table with the name `students` already exists.

 /// type=SS, answer=[1]